archermarx/TinyTOML/README.md

 I needed TOML parsing in my research code and on an HPC cluster and didn't want to take on a large external library.
 You should probably use that library instead of this one if you can.

-Consists of only two files:
+Consists of a single c.
+1000 line file.
- - src/regex.f90: Regex parsing library by [perazz](https://github.com/perazz/fortran-regex)
- - src/toml.f90: Remaining TOML parsing utilities

 Does not currently support all TOML features.
 Missing features include:
  - Nested arrays